 7. Price and Payment

 a) A valid numbered quotation is provided in writing only and is valid for thirty days from the date of issue.
-The quotation is a net figure and is subject to VAT at the current rate.
+The quotation includes VAT at the current rate.

 b) Payment can be made by credit card, debit card, and Electronic Funds Transfer (EFT).
 Payment is taken at the time of booking.